 Looking to clean brass without any harsh chemicals?
 Look no further than your kitchen pantry!
 Vinegar and salt can work together to create a natural cleaning solution for brass.

-First, mix one part vinegar with two parts salt.
+Here’s how: First, mix one part vinegar with two parts salt.
 Pour this mixture into a bowl large enough to fit whatever brass item you’re wanting to clean.

+Next, add enough water to the bowl so that the brass is completely submerged in the liquid.
 Let the brass soak in the mixture for at least 30 minutes (longer if it’s particularly dirty).
 After soaking, remove the brass from the bowl and rinse it off with warm water.

 Finally, buff the brass dry with a soft cloth.